olimpiadi-informatica/terry/README.md

 The nginx and terr-server logs are stored inside `/data/logs`.

-Note that since the image uses alpine linux, it may be required to have the binaries linked with musl or be statically linked.
+You can use the `build_docker.py` script to ease the building of the docker image.
+Passing `--communication internal` it will setup the container to spawn also the communication server.

 ## Build the server VM